Petition for Appointment of Conservator

 1. This template is provided for general informational purposes only and does not constitute legal advice.

-2. Guardianship matters are highly fact-specific and subject to Connecticut Probate Court rules and Connecticut General Statutes Title 45a.
+2. Conservatorship matters are highly fact-specific and subject to Connecticut Probate Court rules and Connecticut General Statutes Title 45a.

 3. Prior to filing, the drafting attorney must tailor all bracketed items, verify all statutory citations, and ensure procedural compliance with the particular Probate Court having jurisdiction.

-4. Use of this template does not create an attorney-client relationship with the template provider or with OpenAI.
+4. Use of this template does not create an attorney-client relationship with the template provider.
 Consult qualified Connecticut counsel for case-specific guidance.

 Connecticut Probate Court